 The agent picks up within one ring.
 No IVR, no hold music, no "for appointments press one."
 It greets the patient by the doctor's name and asks who is calling.

 Name, phone, reason for visit.
 Conversational, never a checklist.
-Returning patients are recognized by phone — no re-asking.
+Returning patients are recognized by phone.
+No re-asking.
 New patients are added to the database in real time.

 The agent queries the doctor's actual availability table and proposes the soonest matching slot in the clinic's local timezone.
 It never invents a time the calendar does not have.
 Guardrails enforce this at runtime.

 Patient confirms.
-The agent atomically books the slot — the calendar locks before the booking is confirmed verbally.
+The agent atomically books the slot: the calendar locks before the booking is confirmed verbally.
 The appointment lands on the front-desk dashboard with the patient's full transcript.

 Voice agent demos in 2026 are mostly paper-thin.
 Most either invent slot times, hang up on edge cases, or charge per-minute forever.
 We wrote those failure modes out of existence and built a stack the clinic owns end-to-end.